tomaskrcka/ringbuffer/README.md

 ## Working with buffer
-Definded macro *RINGBUFFER_DEFINE(buffer, size)*, the macro creates a static array of defined size and init necessary values.
+Defined macro *RINGBUFFER_DEFINE(buffer, size)*, the macro creates a static array of defined size and init necessary values.

 How to work with buffer and implemented operations can be found in ringbuffer_test.c

 ## Compilation